filip-r-casey/C2C-Data-Platform/README.md

 * [National Weather Service](https://www.weather.gov/documentation/services-web-api#/default/station_observation_list)
 * [NCEI](https://www.ncei.noaa.gov/support/access-data-service-api-user-documentation)

-A report on the types of information available from these sources and the assumptions that they make is in progress
+A report on the types of information available from these sources and the assumptions that they make can be found here: [Filip Casey SULI Paper](https://drive.google.com/file/d/10BlTYDYR5AO15iI6XRxVjnxyXnBcUEuk/view?usp=sharing).
+And a simplified comparison will be included in the website's user interface soon.

 ## Getting Help

-Currently, extensive documentation is not available.
 If your question is not answered here email: filip.r.casey@gmail.com